marjanlukavy/shopping-cart-add-remove/README.md

 2. Hover over the product you wish to purchase.
 3. Navigate to your cart by clicking the "Cart" link on your right.
 4. Adjust the quantity of each item using the "↓" and "↓" arrows, or remove items using the "Remove" button.

-This project is licensed under the MIT License.
-See the LICENSE.md file for details.